 Lockers are available to be rented by the students for a \$10 fee.
-Personal locks ARE NOT ALLOWED and students are NOT ALLOWED TO SHARE LOCKERS.
-Your locker should be kept locked at all times.
+Personal locks ARE NOT ALLOWED, and students are NOT ALLOWED TO SHARE LOCKERS.
+Your locker should be kept locked.
 Students are cautioned against sharing locker combinations.
 Each student is responsible for keeping his/her assigned locker clean both inside and outside.